Overview

 Medical Background

 Inform your medical team about your medical history, including any pre-existing conditions like liver or kidney disease, gastrointestinal disorders, or heart conditions.
-This information assists them in determining whether erythromycin is appropriate for your situation.
+This information helps them determine whether erythromycin is suitable for your situation.

 Allergies